nodejs/corepack/README.md

 will catch these calls, and depending on the situation:

-- **If the local project is configured for the package manager you're using**, Corepack will silently download and cache the latest compatible version.
+- **If the local project is configured for the package manager you're using**, Corepack will download and cache the latest compatible version.

 - **If the local project is configured for a different package manager**, Corepack will request you to run the command again using the right package